Ashwagandha: Depression & Anxiety Treatment With Natural Remedies

 Ashwagandha as an adaptogen

-In the United States, ashwagandha extract is typically sold in health stores, mostly for the plant’s anti-anxiety benefits.
+In the United States, ashwagandha root extract is typically sold in health stores, mostly for the plant’s anti-anxiety benefits.
 Ashwagandha is an adaptogen, which the Cleveland Clinic describes as “plants and mushrooms that help your body respond to stress, anxiety, fatigue, and overall well-being.”

-Potential benefits of ashwagandha
+Potential benefits and effects of ashwagandha

 Decreased cortisol levels